A look at the change of rules in Formula One for 2014

-As season 2014 begins today, we explain some of the rule changes from now on...
+As the Formula One 2014 season begins today with the Australian Grand Prix, we explain some of the rule changes that will take place in the racing sport from now on...

 The previously-legal lower beam wing has been outlawed and the main flap has become slightly shallower in profile.
 Support pillars, however, are allowed this time.